helyOSFramework/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

 Assignment Creation
 ^^^^^^^^^^^^^^^^^^^
 Assignments are created by microservices in the *Assignment Planner* domain.
 A microservice can create one or more assignments per mission, and can define the dispatch order to agents.
+The symbol (?) indicates the field is optional.

   .. code-block:: typescript